 Arrow was originally established in 1987 to finance the Australasian Bone Marrow Transplant Recipient Registry (ABMTRR).
 The ABMTRR is a unit that collects, collates and distributes transplant patient data across 52 hospitals in Australia and New Zealand.
 The unit produces an annual report of consolidated data that is a vital reference source contributing hospitals, doctors, clinicians and other relevant persons in the field.

 Over the past 30 years our work has expanded to include:

 - Funding medical research into the cause, prevention, treatment and cure of diseases that can be treated by bone marrow transplant.

 - Supporting patients and their families before, during and after bone marrow transplant treatment.

 - Providing opportunities for registered nurses working in the field of haematology or bone marrow transplantation.

 Arrow is governed by our board of directors.
-All our day-to-day administration is managed by two part-time staff: our Chief Executive Officer, Robyn Flood and our Communications Manager, Gloria Vincent.
+All our day-to-day administration is managed by three part-time staff: our Chief Executive Officer, Richelle Koller and our Programs and Scholarships Coordinator, Sue Hudson .